 A series of compulsory modules will develop your knowledge and skills in a range of areas.
 You’ll gain an understanding of the wider issues surrounding public health around the world and how they impact on policy and practice, as well as current debates around the complex topics of health, equity and development understand how health policy is shaped and planned.

 At the same time, you’ll be introduced to the principles and practice of public health engineering to bridge the gap between theory, policy and practice, and explore key technologies in water supply, sanitation, wastewater and solid waste management.
 You’ll also consider engineering responses to complex emergencies, especially regarding the provision of water supply, sanitary services and shelter.

 You’ll build your knowledge of technical issues in water resources and solid waste management, as well as natural wastewater treatment, and undertake an independent research project.
 Working with your supervisor, you’ll complete this research or design-based project during the summer months at the end of the programme to demonstrate the knowledge and skills you’ve gained.

-Our ground-breaking research feeds directly into teaching, and you’ll have regular contact with staff who are at the forefront of their disciplines.
-You’ll have regular contact with them through lectures, seminars, tutorials, small group work and project meetings.
+Our groundbreaking research feeds directly into teaching, and you’ll be taught by staff who are at the forefront of their disciplines.
+You’ll have regular contact with the team through lectures, seminars, tutorials, small group work and project meetings.
 Throughout your studies, you’ll also benefit from a structured support system, with a personal tutor who will offer help and advice about your approach to studying and how to become adept at independent learning.

 Independent study is also important to the programme, as you develop your problem-solving and research skills as well as your subject knowledge.